redlotusdesignz/redlotusdesignz/README.md

 👩🏻‍💻I play *The Sims 4* using mods and custom content.
 I sometimes create my own outfits for my characters.

+🎨 I teach a course on webcomics design via Skillshare.
+You can enroll in my course [here](https://skl.sh/3fxrr02).

 📚 I love to read romance and cozy mysteries books.

 🎵 I listen to heavy metal music while I work and play.